 load, the transformer should stay cool.

-Test Results - All iron checked good.
+Test Results - All iron checked good for continuity.
 Capacitors checked as "not shorted."
 There are three vitreous enamel coated, 100W tapped resistors.
 All three resistors have open sections and therefore have to be rebuilt.
 These resistors makeup the voltage dividers that provide the proper B+ and negative bias voltages.
 The AC power cable has to be replaced.
 This was a shielded cable originally but the cable inside the shield is rotted.
 The AC power switch tested okay.
 Someone installed 20A fuses, should be 5A.
 The AC power switch and fuse block assembly needs partial rewiring that is mainly due to rotting of the AC power cable within the assembly.
 Replacing the AC power cable will correct the majority of the problems.
 I haven't tested the coils and capacitors within the AC Line Filter unit yet.

 |What Needs Rework on the